 Your host will serve you a delicious breakfast in the morning — which will set you up perfectly for the day ahead.
 All of the accommodations we work with cater for people with special dietary requirements.

-Choose a single, double, twin, triple or family room.
+Choose a single, double, twin (two single beds), or family (one double and one single bed) room.
 Rooms have their own private bathroom.

-We choose locations as close as possible to the village or town centre, so that you will be able to stroll out in the evenings to have a meal and then afterwards you can check out the local entertainment!
+We make every effort to choose locations as close as possible to the village or town centre, so that you will be able to stroll out in the evenings to have a meal and then afterwards you can check out the local entertainment!

-• Bed and breakfast accommodation in carefully selected guest houses and B&B’s
+• Bed and breakfast accommodation in B&B’s and small hotels

-• Welcome meeting and bike set up on first morning
+• Welcome meeting and bike set up on arrival evening or first morning

 • Emergency support